knagrecha/hydra/hydra/components/executor/README.md

 - type (a simple name for the class)
 - index (reference to the shard's index)

+It must also have a function "run".
+The run function signature depends on the module type you are implementing.

+---

 ### Forward Module

 The forward module must support the following inputs (in order):